Staff Profiles

 Program Coordinator

-As an educator and community advocate, Eric's approach to service is rooted in creativity and passion for both children and families.
-Earning a Bachelor's in Sociology from Dillard University, Eric has worked in education and nonprofit services, which spans nearly a decade and has included serving as an academic counselor, social work services, and coordinator of programs.
-Through these roles, Eric has grown as a community servant and developed a strong knack for curriculum design and implementation, presentation skills, and building relationships across a diverse array of stakeholders.
+As an educator and community advocate, Eric’s approach to service is rooted in creativity and a deep passion for supporting children, students, and families.
+With nearly a decade of experience in higher education and nonprofit services, Eric has supported students through academic guidance, financial aid support, social services, and coordinated community-based programs.
+Through these roles, Eric has grown as a community servant while developing strong skills in curriculum design and implementation, effective presentation, and building meaningful relationships with students, families, and institutional partners.

-As a Program Coordinator for the Center for Student Empowerment (CSE) Eric is dedicated to helping students cultivate a sense of belonging on campus, especially underrepresented student groups.
-Eric is looking forward to continuing a career to be of service while also continuing to grow and develop as a servant leader.
+As a Program Coordinator for the Center for Student Empowerment (CSE), Eric is dedicated to helping students build a strong sense of belonging and connection on campus.
+Eric looks forward to continuing a career rooted in service while further growing and developing as a servant leader.